What is a Financial Services degree all about?

 The accounting classes help an individual to plan, manage and analyze the financial and monetary aspects of business enterprises.
 Students will be exposed to corporate accounting and will have an understanding of corporate transactions including stocks and bonds.

 Financial analysis is an exciting career opportunity for individuals who love to work with numbers and who enjoy math.
 Financial analysts use business data to make management, commercial loan and investment decisions.
-Many graduates of the finance program utilize financial analysis in their careers in accounting, investments, banking and insurance.
+Many graduates of the Financial Services program utilize financial analysis in their careers in accounting, investments, banking and insurance.

 Finally, if you enjoy entrepreneurship, you'll have a broader education that will assist you in nearly any business-related direction you choose to pursue.
 Finance is the lifeblood of the business world.